 Google Tag Manager is a tool that allows users and website administrators to manage and create marketing tags on their websites.
 It supports making the management of marketing tags uncomplicated, effortless, manageable, straightforward, and dependable by permitting social media promoters and sellers to make website tags.
 Some users would say that it is a straightforward platform that anyone can have without the knowledge, skills, and help of a formal website developer or engineer.

 To begin with, Google Tag Manager plugins are not that so easy to use not unless you have some technical skills and knowledge and training on how to make HTML codes work—may it be a self-taught learning process through watching video tutorials and reading related articles about it, or you had graduated from an IT course.
-You need a background knowledge about HTML to understand how to set up Google Analytics through these tag managers plugins.
-Once you know how these things work, it would be an easy as a pie sort of plugin installation for you.
+You need background knowledge about HTML to understand how to set up Google Analytics through these tag managers plugins.
+Once you know how these things work, it would be an easy as a pie sort of plugin installation.

 There might be some confusion between Google Tag Manager and Google Analytics.
-Given that these two are essential, but they still have different purposes.
+Given that these two are essential, they still have different purposes.
 Yet, when it comes to convenience, GTM always wins.
 GA needs to use various codes to run or update each event on a website.

 On the contrary, all tags are inside the GTM account with Google Tag Manager, making it more possible to maintain your page despite the number of events.

 The Importance of Google Tag Manager

 First, thousands of web owners use this plugin to make their tag management more accessible and reliable.
 It allows online marketers to install website tags in one place.
 You might have heard that using this tool is easy.
 However, you need to keep in mind that you need at least the necessary technical knowledge to set up tags, triggers, and variables.

 So, let’s go back to the benefits of using GTM on your website.
 Once you receive the data on your Analytics, you can now customize it any way you want.